prashantsingh896/Coding-Ninjas-Courses/README.md

 # Coding-Ninjas-Courses
-Project to demonstrate API fetch and Data display using Jquery
+Project uses API of Coding Ninjas to fetch and display their courses Jquery is used for handing event and updating page Bootstrap is used for display